 The A6500 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.

 So what conclusions can be drawn?
-Which of the two cameras – the Sony A6500 or the Canon 5D Mark III – has the upper hand?
+Is there a clear favorite between the Sony A6500 and the Sony A6500?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Sony Alpha A6500: